 You’ll want to make sure your translations are accurate, so now go to the Weglot Dashboard to manually review automatic translations.

-You should also look out for any text in images.
+You should also lookout for any text in images.
 You shouldn’t have these as they’re bad for accessibility and SEO.
-But you can use Weglot to replace images with translated versions.
+But you can use Weglot to replace pictures with translated versions.

 To do this, go to the Weglot Dashboard, sort your Translations List by Content Type → Media, and then customize the URLs of images which you want to translate.
 You’ll need to upload these images separately from your WordPress Dashboard → Media Library → Add New.